What do you do when one of your carnivorous plants has a pest or fungus problem and neem or other natural pesticides or fungicides aren’t working?

 Tau-fluvalinate is a contact killer for pests.
 It works fast to stop the immediate damage.

 Imidacloprid is a systemic insecticide meaning the plant will absorb the insecticide through its tissue and roots.
 If a pest takes a bite out of the treated plant, it will also ingest the pesticide.
+NOTE: As of Sept.
+2018, BioAdvanced has removed Imidacloprid from their formula due to its affect on bees.
+Depending on where you purchase, some bottles may still contain it if the sellers stock is older.

 Tebuconazole is a systemic fungicide.
 It works by inhibiting fungal growth and spore distribution, slowing the spread of the disease.